Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) - CC32

 |Core Units||13||Major Units||19|

-You are required to complete a total of 29 units including six core units and a further 23 units from either the Civil, Electrical, Mechanical or Mechatronic engineering discipline plan.
+You are required to complete a total of 29 units including 13 core units and a further 19 units from the Civil, Electrical, or Mechanical discipline or a further 20 units from the Mechatronic engineering discipline plan.

 As a Civil Engineer, you will be involved with structures and systems such as roads, water supply, bridges, buildings and tunnels.
 Civil Engineers are responsible for the design and construction of all our transport systems, the design and management of our gas and water supply, sewerage systems, harbours, airports and railways.
 They also plan, design and test the structures of private and public buildings and facilities.